LCOGT/banzai/docs/banzai/index.rst

 Master Calibration Comparison
 =============================

-When a calibration frame is processed by BANZAI, it can be compared to the closest (temporally) previous master to check for significant variations, which can serve as an alert for e.g. major issues with the camera.
+When a calibration frame is processed by BANZAI, it can be compared to the temporally nearest previous master to check for significant variations, which can serve as an alert for e.g. major issues with the camera.
 Since this check also discards frames found to deviate significantly,